 The first meeting of the Advisory Committee of the Sonoma Valley Groundwater Sustainability Agency will take place Tuesday, October 24th, at 3:00 pm at the Valley of the Moon Water District board room, 19039 Bay Street, Sonoma.
 Please check back frequently for updates, as fire-related changes may occur.
 The agenda will be posted here closer to the meeting.

-This webpage provides information and an application for interested applicants to complete and submit for consideration for appointment to the Sonoma Valley Groundwater Sustainability Agency (GSA) Advisory Committee.
+This webpage provides information about the Sonoma Valley Groundwater Sustainability Agency (GSA) Advisory Committee.
 The Agency Board is responsible for these appointments.

 Advisory Committee Overview

 The Sonoma Valley Groundwater Sustainability Agency is a newly formed public agency and its purpose is to secure groundwater sustainability for the Sonoma Valley groundwater basin.
 The agency has a governing board and an advisory committee.
 The purpose of the advisory committee is to provide input and recommendations to the Agency Board on groundwater sustainability plan development, implementation and policies.
 The intent of the committee is to provide community perspective and participation in the Agency.
 The composition of the Advisory Committee is intended to represent the beneficial uses and users of groundwater identified in the Sustainable Groundwater Management Act.

 Terms will be two-years (after initial staggered terms), and interested individuals can apply to participate.

 Each Member of the Agency, as well as the Mutual Water & Public Utilities Commission-Regulated Companies, will appoint a representative from staff or the community to the Advisory Committee.